 Safeguarding Adults Board training opportunities and events

-This course will provide you with sufficient information to enable you to work within the standards set by the North East Lincolnshire Safeguarding Adults Board.
-This course is for all staff who have not previously attended Safeguarding Adults training.
+This session will provide you with sufficient information to enable you to work within the standards set by the North East Lincolnshire Safeguarding Adults Board.
+This session is for all staff who have not previously attended Safeguarding Adults training.
 Please note staff needing refresher training should attend one of the Safeguarding Adults E-learning sessions.

 The Mental Capacity Act governs decision-making on behalf of adults who may not be able to make their own decisions.
 It sets out who can take decisions in which situations, and how they should go about it.
 This Act will directly affect the lives of up to two million people (older people with dementia, those with a learning disability, people who have suffered a stroke, had a brain injury or severe mental health problem) and their carers, and the way they are supported in their own homes and in residential and nursing homes.